maharanasarkar/whatsloon/README.md

 # whatsloon

 ## Overview:
-Whatsloon is a Python package that simplifies the process of integrating WhatsApp messaging functionality into applications using the WhatsApp Business API.
+whatsloon is a Python package that simplifies the process of integrating WhatsApp messaging functionality into applications using the WhatsApp Business API.
 With Whatsloon, developers can easily send various types of messages via WhatsApp, including text messages, multimedia messages, interactive messages, and more.

 ## Features:
 - Send Text Messages: Send plain text messages to WhatsApp recipients.